 Drinking yerba mate tea is often a social event.

 Sharing this drink from a traditional gourd is a sign of friendship and bonding.

 Mate drinking has its own vocabulary, not unlike ordering a coffee at Starbucks!

 It’s wildly popular in Uruguay, where it’s not unusual to see people walking down the street sipping mate while carrying a thermos of hot water to refresh their drink.

-According to one survey, it’s consumed in 92% of all Argentinian households.
+It’s consumed in 98% of all Argentinian households.
+(3)

 If you haven’t tried it, the best way to describe the taste is grassy and similar to green tea.

 If you weren’t raised on it, you might find it an acquired taste.